tosiek88/leocode_node_task/README.md

 I am using <a href="https://github.com/pashky/restclient.el" target="_blank">https://github.com/pashky/restclient.el</a>
 to make make request against API.

-<p>Application is divided by modules which encapsulated their responsibilities, Very Basic implementation off Domain Driven Desing is used, Flow of data is from Controller through the Servies to Repository.
+<p>In application I was trying to follow DDD/Onion Architecutre approach - app divided by modules which encapsulated their responsibilities.
+Flow of data is from Controller through the Services to Repository.
 DTO's are used to transfer only reqired data, between components and layers.
 Currently Automapper has one mapping profile for User<->UserDTO.
 </p>